Opuntia cactus (prickly pear)

-Opunita cacti are characterised by their round, pad-like leaves and include commonly known species such as prickly pear and wheel cactus.
-All opuntia species are declared in South Australia, with the exception of Indian fig which is grown for its edible fruit.
+Opuntia cacti are characterised by their round, pad-like leaves and include commonly known species such as prickly pear and wheel cactus.
+All Opuntia species are declared in South Australia, with the exception of Indian fig which is grown for its edible fruit.

 Opuntia cacti are perennial succulents characterised by thick, pad-like leaves with rounded edges and prickly spines.
-Most optunia species produce flowers, ranging from yellow, red, orange, purple and white in colour.
-All species produce fleshy fruit which attach to the pads and range in colour from pale green to deep red.
+Most Opuntia species produce flowers, ranging from yellow, red, orange, purple and white in colour.
+All species produce fleshy fruit which attach to the pads and range in colours from pale green to deep red.

-In Australia, opuntia species are found in sub-humid, semi-arid and arid areas in sub-tropical, warm and cool temperate regions.
-All opuntia species are drought resistant and can grow in a variety of soil types.
-They can be found across the whole region, but species like the tiger pear are predominantly found in isolated infestations in the Riverland.
+In Australia, Opuntia species are found in sub-humid, semi-arid and arid areas in sub-tropical, warm and cool temperate regions.
+All Opuntia species are drought resistant and can grow in a variety of soil types.
+They can be found across the whole region, but species like tiger pear are predominantly found in isolated infestations in the Riverland.
 Wheel cactus and prickly pear are found in locations in both the Murraylands and Riverland.

-Opuntia invades rangeland, pastoral lands and open native vegetation, displacing and competing with desirable vegetation.
+Opuntia invades rangelands, pastoral lands and open native vegetation, displacing and competing with desirable vegetation.
 Dense infestations obstruct the movement of livestock, humans and vehicles, and the spines can irritate the skin or cause injury to livestock and humans.
-The fruits of some species can harbour fruit fly.
+The fruits of some species can harbor fruit fly, which is of particular concern in the Riverland.

-With the exception of indian fig (Opuntia ficus-indica), all species of opuntia are decalred in South Australia and subject to the following restrictions:
+With the exception of Indian fig (Opuntia ficus-indica), all species of Opuntia are declared in South Australia and subject to the following restrictions:

 - Land managers must take reasonable steps to kill plants and prevent their spread,